Native American Bigfoot Legends

 The modern word Sasquatch comes from an anglicization of Sasq’ets, a term from the Halq’eméylem language spoken by Coast Salish peoples of the Pacific Northwest.
 Among the Sts’ailes First Nation, Sasq’ets is recognized as a powerful forest figure—part of the land, not separate from it, and treated with respect rather than ridicule.

-This is where the Bigfoot story truly begins.
+This is one of the earliest documented linguistic roots of the modern term.
 When settlers later reported sightings in British Columbia and Washington, they were not discovering something “new.”
 They were brushing against a belief that was already old.

 Different Nations, Similar Beings